 from them, which they have imagined to do.
 Go to, let us go down, and there confound their language, that they may not understand one another's speech."

 When God gets to the sixth day of creation, He creates man.
-Here is where we are given a better idea of how we will learn how the Trinity works.
+Here is where we are given a better idea of how we will learn how the Trinity works, by examining our own trinity.
 When God created man He said that He created man not in "His" image, but in "our" image.
 Genesis 1:26 "And God said, Let us make man in our image, after our likeness."
 So when we look at man, as He is in the image of God, we should see some resemblance of a plurality, since God refers to Himself in the plural.
+In fact we should see a trinity, and we do.
 When we look at ourselves, we see a triune being.
 We have a body.
-As it is corrupt and sinful, it desires to feed the lusts of carnality.
-The body is mortal and dies, however there is a resurrected body of perfection which will replace the corrupt one we now have, (if you belong to the Lord.)
-We have a a spirit (Which is only "alive" and connected to God when we accept Jesus as our Savior.
-Otherwise it is "dead" or disconnected from God.
-Either way, it is eternal.).
-Our spirit seeks to be with and please God (again speaking of those who belong to the Lord).
-It is that part of us that communes with God and allows the Holy Spirit to channel the love of God into our lives to influence us to love and serve God.
-We have an intellect by which we are self-aware and can think apart from the spirit.
-Some might call it the soul - I do not know if that is really
+As it is corrupt and sinful, because of the fall, and is not redeemable (hence why we must die) it desires to feed the lusts of carnality and will never desire righteousness.
+It is not regenerated when the spirit is.
+The body is mortal and must of necessity die, so that born again believers can be released from any residual effects of sin (the flesh) within their trinity, however there is a resurrected body of perfection which will replace the corrupt one we now have, (if you belong to the Lord.)

 For I know that in me (that is, in my flesh,) dwelleth no good thing: